benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

  * For "mx.premium.europe.example.com", the MXFULLDOMAIN is
    "premium.europe.example.com" and the MXBASEDOMAIN is "example.com".

-Then, attempt to retrieve the config for these MX domains, using the previous
+Then, attempt to retrieve the configuration for these MX domains, using the previous
 methods:

 * 3.1. `https://autoconfig.%MXFULLDOMAIN%/.well-known/mail-v1.xml?emailaddress=%EMAILADDRESS%` (Required)